sos-os/kernel/README.md

 #### Using Vagrant

-To avoid tooling and dependency hell (especially on Macs), I'm using a Vagrant config written by @ashleygwilliams (see her repo [here](https://github.com/ashleygwilliams/x86-kernel)).
+To avoid tooling and dependency hell (especially on Macs), I'm using a Vagrant config written by @raphael-enochian based on one by @ashleygwilliams (see her repo [here](https://github.com/ashleygwilliams/x86-kernel)).
+Vagrant will ensure you have a dev environment with everything necessary to build SOS right out of the box.

 To run using vagrant (from the repo root directory):